kat-lakomska/SML209/page5.md

 <hr>

 <h1 style="color:red;">7 Polish Cases: General knowledge</h1>
-<p> There are seven cases of noun and adjective declension in Polish.
+<p> There are seven cases of noun declension in Polish.
 The whole list in traditional order with a brief explanation is given below:
   <dl>
   <dt>Nominative (mianownik)</dt>
   <dd>Use the basic, unmarked, dictionary forms and often indicates the subject of the sentence.
 Example: Gosia pisze książk<span style="red">ę</span>. - Gosia is writing a book.
 (Gosia in nominative because she is the subject of the sentence)</dd>